FZJ-INM1-BDA/siibra-python/docs/step-by-step.rst

 .. attention::

 	Make sure you followed the steps in :ref:`getting-started`.
-Ideally you have an EBRAINS account registered.
-While only some functionalities require EBRAINS access, our code examples assume that you set the environment variable ``$HBP_AUTH_TOKEN`` to a freshly obtained EBRAINS access token.
+Only very specialized functionalities require EBRAINS access which requires you to have an EBRAINS account and calling ``siibra.fetch_ebrains_token()`` to set the necessary token.

 .. toctree::
    :maxdepth: 3